 Auslan interpreters listen to spoken English and produce equivalent meaning in Auslan, or watch a Deaf person signing in Auslan and speak an equivalent meaning in English.
 Auslan interpreters most often interpret simultaneously.

 For example, when politicians give speeches in English on the news, the Auslan interpreter is interpreting the message for the Deaf community live in real time.
 This is simultaneous interpreting.

 People who identify as being Deafblind, or are Deaf and have a vision impairment, use various modes of communication.
 They may use tactile communication, visual frame, or Deafblind fingerspelling.

-People who are Deaf and have a vision impairment use Deafblind or tactile interpreters.
-The Deafblind individual places their hands over the interpreter’s and reads the signs through touch and movement.
+When a person requires tactile signing, the Deafblind person places their hands over the interpreter’s and reads the signs through touch and movement.

 When a person requires visual frame interpreting, the interpreter will need to sit closer to the Deafblind person and make sure their signing can be seen within the persons’ specific range of visual field.
 This might mean that the interpreter holds their hands higher in space than they would when interpreting for a Deaf person without a vision impairment.

 If a Deafblind person requires the use of Deafblind fingerspelling, the interpreter will produce the alphabet directly on the Deafblind persons' hand.